Ladies Patek Philippe Model Ref.1111 18ct c1946

 Please note – our standard advice applies: Vintage watches should be kept clean and dry at all times.

-The original integral Patek Philippe signed bracelet is also in matching solid 18ct yellow gold.
-The bracelet is in immaculate condition, showing no signs of wear or damage visible to the naked eye.
+The original integral Patek Philippe signed bracelet is also in matching solid 18ct yellow gold and is in immaculate condition, showing no signs of wear or damage visible to the naked eye.

 The Patek Philippe signed clasp and lock, provide an adjustment of 1.2 centimetres, either way, meaning the watch will fit a wrist size 19.1cm – 20.3cm.
 Please note, the bracelet can be made smaller by our jeweller, however making this bracelet larger would be much more difficult.